Ash10744/VenturaNPCs/README.md

 For example, stand at the market and run `/vnpc settime noon`, and the NPC will head there every day at midday.

-An NPC always goes to the most recent time that has passed.
-So if you set 6am, noon and 8pm, it stays at its 8pm spot all night until 6am comes around again.

 ---

 ## Editing an NPC

-Run `/vnpc list` to see all your scheduled NPCs, then click one to open an editor.
-From there you can add, move, walk to, or remove times using buttons — no typing required.
-(You can also open it directly with `/vnpc manage <id>`.)
+Run `/vnpc list` to see all your scheduled NPCs, then click one to open the editor.

 ---

 ## Commands

-All commands start with `/vnpc`.

 | Command | What it does |
 |---------|--------------|